Title: Thunder Over Musutafu

 Before Izuku could stop himself, he shook his head with a self-deprecating smile.
 "That's okay, I don't have any friends."
 Awkward silence hung in the air for a moment, and then he pulled out his phone anyway and held it out to her.
 "But, I mean, I guess my mother would enjoy seeing this?
 I've come by here a few times before and even talked to one of your coworkers but I've never tried lifting the hammer.
 I'm a quirkless teenager, it just seemed sorta... fruitless."

 "First of all, a word of advice that your mother evidently never saw fit to impart onto you?
-You never ask a woman her age.
-Even an Asgardian."
+There are three things that you never ask a woman, especially one you don't know: her age, her weight, or her bra size.
+And I may be an Asgardian, but I'm still a woman."
 The girl stared at him with narrowed eyes until Izuku raised his hands in surrender, blushing fiercely.
 "Although to answer your other questions... we dated briefly, we're good friends, Brunnhilde and I are rivals of sorts who don't really get along, and unfortunately.
 Well, unfortunately for the most part.
 Bruce Banner was agreeable enough company.
 He reminded me of an old friend from Asgard.
 The less said about Scott and Hope Lang, the better."

 Just as he was recovering from his initial chastisement, the girl's words made Izuku's eyes go wide with wonder again.
 "You lived on Asgard?!"
 That put her at easily over two hundred years old!
 Well, the fact that she knew Loki did as well, given that he hadn't survived to be a part of the establishment of the colony at Tønsberg.
 But wow.
 To have lived so long... the things she must have seen.
 The battles she could have witnessed.
 Izuku had so many questions.